Support and Troubleshooting

 Gathering Debugging Information

-If you run into problems with K10, please run these commands on your
+Alternatively, if you run into problems with K10, please run these commands

 assumes that your default